WebAssembly/spec/spectec/test-prose/TEST.md

 - the instruction (LOAD nt' loadop_? memarg) is valid with the function type [I32] -> [valtype] if:
   - the memory type C.MEMS[0] is mt.
   - Either:
-    - the number type nt' is nt.
     - loadop_? is ?().
     - the value type valtype is nt.
     - (2 ^ memarg.ALIGN) is less than or equal to ($size(nt) / 8).
   - Or:
-    - nt' is Inn.
+    - the number type nt' is Inn.
     - loadop_? is ?(M _ sx).
     - valtype is Inn.
     - (2 ^ memarg.ALIGN) is less than or equal to (M / 8).